Science and Sourdough

 Some notes

-1. Flour.
+- Flour.
 You can use almost any white flour – all purpose flour, bread flour, or so-called ‘strong’ flour (which is the same as bread flour).
 But it should contain at least 13.5% protein.
-I add whole wheat flour and dark rye flour in the recipe below.
-Sift both of these – the sharp little husky bits in these flours are said to break up the bubbles in the rising dough.
-I noticed that the sourdough rose faster once I started adding dark rye flour to the mix.
-Apparently that’s because rye flour contains more of the enzyme, called amylase, that liberates carbohydrates from flour.
-But rye also contains less gluten-forming proteins, so I add vital wheat gluten to the recipe.
-You can probably ignore that step.
+I now add dark rye flour to the recipe.
+Gives a more interesting flavour.
+I tried adding whole wheat in various proportions.
+This may make the bread more appealing to the health conscious, but I didn’t think it added to the flavour (even the heritage strain Red Fife didn’t do anything for me).
+If you are adding whole grains, sift them – the sharp little husky bits in these flours are said to break up the bubbles in the rising dough.
+Dark rye flour may increase the rate of rise.
+Apparently that’s because rye flour contains more of the enzyme amylase that liberates carbohydrates from flour.
+But the gluten-related protein in rye is feckless with respect to forming structure in the bread, and using rye flour means that there will be less rise (smaller holes) in the final product.
+Adding vital wheat gluten didn’t make any difference, in my hands.

-2. Salt.
+- Salt.
 Bread made without salt is inedible.
 But salt slows the growth of yeast, and so slows the rising.
-I’ve experimented with salt, and the amount in the recipe below is the result.
+I’ve experimented with salt, and the amount in the recipe below gives the best result.

-3. Temperature.
+- Temperature.
 Cold temperature, like salt, slows the rising.
 I have a ‘warm place’, which is at 24ºC (about 75ºF).
-In summer, it may be hard to find a place as cool as this.

-The total elapsed time for my approach is 3 days.
+- The total elapsed time for my approach is 3 days.
 Which sounds oppressive, but really isn’t.
 On the first day, you work for two 10-15 minute stretches.
-On the second, you have to do things, and you need to be around, in and out, for most of the day.
-But the amount of time you work is modest.
-On the third day, you bake the bread, whenever you want (baking takes about 1.5 hours in total).
+On the second day you have to do a number of things spread throughout the day.
+But the amount of time you actually work is modest.
+On the third day, you bake the bread, whenever you want to (baking takes about 1.5 hours in total).
+Working at 75ºF (24ºC), the time after first mixing is: to preshaping – 4 hours; to placing it in the banneton – about 4.5 hours; placing the banneton into the fridge – 5.5 hours.

 The equipment

-I use a r0und banneton for the second (“proof”) rising.
+I use a round banneton for the second (“proof”) rising.
 This makes a round loaf (“boule”).
 You can use a different shape, or a bowl, as described below.

 The levain